Market surveillance aims to ensure health, safety, consumer protection and to prevent unfair competition between companies.

 The competent authority shall take action against those actors whose products do not meet the legal requirements.
 Measures that may be relevant include sales bans, withdrawal of products from the market, recall or fines.

-In Sweden, a large number of state and municipal authorities have such market surveillance responsibilities and Swedac is responsible for the coordination of market surveillance authorities with such responsibility.
-Coordination takes place primarily through the Market Surveillance Council, where representatives from 16 national market surveillance authorities, National Board of Trade and Swedish Customs participates.
+In Sweden, a large number of state and municipal authorities have such market surveillance responsibilities and Swedac is responsible for the coordination and is designated single liaison office according to the EU market surveillance regulation.
+The coordination takes place primarily through the Market Surveillance Council, where representatives from 16 national market surveillance authorities, National Board of Trade and Swedish Customs participates.
 Swedac is responsible for the Presidency of the Council and the Secretariat.

 Market surveillance may take the form of planned inspections of manufacturers, importers or distributors, or as reactions to reported accidents, public complaints or warnings from authorities in other countries.